nazim1021/deep-learning-with-pytorch/README.md

 # Deep Learning with PyTorch

 This repo contains notebooks from Udacity's Deep Learning with PyTorch lesson.
-This lesson appears is a part of [Secure and Private AI Scholarship Challenge Nanodegree Program](https://www.udacity.com/course/secure-and-private-ai--ud185).
+This lesson is a part of [Secure and Private AI Scholarship Challenge Nanodegree Program](https://www.udacity.com/course/secure-and-private-ai--ud185).

 * **Part 1:** Introduction to PyTorch and using tensors
 * **Part 2:** Building fully-connected neural networks with PyTorch